 Situated at the mouth of the Dee River on the east coast of Scotland, Aberdeen Harbour and the port of Aberdeen lie just outside the centre of the city.
 The cruise terminal has excellent links to local bus and rail stations, and is just seven miles from Aberdeen airport.
 The airport's regular flights to and from to the rest of the UK make cruises from Aberdeen a realistic option for holidaymakers outside the city itself.
-Cruise from Aberdeen with us to destinations around Northern Europe and the British Isles on board Marco Polo.
+Cruise from Aberdeen with us to destinations around Northern Europe and the British Isles.

 The Port of Aberdeen has great transport connections that make it very easy to get to the cruise terminal.
 Passengers can access the terminal by road via the A90, while the nearest rail station, Aberdeen station, is just a mile away.
 The nearest airport, Aberdeen Airport is a 20-minute drive away.